 This question primarily boils down to one factor – omega-6 fatty acids.
 Grape seed oil contains both omega-6 and omega-3 fatty acids.
 But the former is present in larger amounts.

 And that can cause a problem.

 Grape seed oil has the highest levels of omega-6 fatty acids – as compared to other vegetable oils.
 Though omega-6s are not bad by themselves, they can cause complications when consumed in excess.
 Certain potential conditions include increased inflammation, elevated risk of obesity, and increased cholesterol levels.

 Also, after all, it is an oil.
 Which is why one must consume it sparingly as it contains fat.
 For women, the dosage is 5 to 6 teaspoons per day, and in the case of men, it is 6 to 7 teaspoons.
 This dosage is for any oil.

 Another important factor to consider is the processing.
 Most types of commercially available grape seed oil are processed – they are made using chemical solvents like hexane, which is considered a neurotoxin.
 We don’t know what chemical solvents like this can do to humans – irrespective of the amounts in which they are consumed.

 Though grape seeds are rich in nutrients, certain studies state that it is not the case with the oil.
 Most antioxidants, including the proanthocyanidins from the grape seeds, were not present in the oil (1).

-1. For Inflammation And General Health
+1. Anti-inflammatory And General Health

 As per an Iranian study, grape seed oil can improve inflammatory conditions in overweight women (2).